MicrochipTech/RNWFxx_Python_OOB/readme.md

 ```
 {
-    "THIS IS A COMMENT AND THE SCRIPT WON'T CARE","_",
+    "THIS IS A COMMENT AND THE SCRIPT WON'T CARE": "_",
     "wifi_ssid": "",
 . . .
 }